AUTUMN MCKAY

 @autumnmckay

-There are two main inspirations for my work: my experience working in restaurants and bars, and my personal connections to people, places, and objects.
 It is because of my time in the service industry that I have gained an appreciation for food and beverage, how it is prepared, served, and shared.
 It is the many moments and memories I have with the people I love and care for that inspire the imagery in my work.
+The nourishment and libations that we share together inspire the vessels I make; cheese and fruit on small plates, neat spirits poured into sippers, water fills the pitchers, and so on.

-The nourishment and libations that we share together inspire the vessels I make; cheese and fruit on small plates, neat spirits poured into sippers, water fills the carafes, and so on.
-My surface decoration is my attempt to document my memories and experiences onto a material that will long outlive my existence.
+My surface decoration is an attempt to document my memories and experiences onto a material that will long outlive my existence.
 I like to layer my work with symbolism; every pattern, form, and image have a specific role to play in the stories I tell.
-I use a refined slip that when applied in layers can result in varying opacity- like the memory.
+I use a refined slip that is applied in layers to get the results of varying transparency- reminiscent to me in the same way that memories can vary in their “transparency” or vividness.